Bright, County Down: Parish church

-Bright is mentioned in the Tripartite Life of Saint Patrick by its old Irish name of Mrechtan.
-In 1178 John de Courcy confirmed the church of Bricht to the See of Downpatrick.
+In 1178, John de Courcy confirmed the church of 'Bricht' to the See of Downpatrick.
 A stone church was built in the 12th or 13th century.
-In 1316 the church, filled with people, was burned by Edward Bruce.
+In 1316 the church, filled with people, was burned during Edward Bruce’s campaign in Ireland.
 A 1622 survey reported the church to be in ruins and it was not restored until 1745.
+The restored medieval church of Bright is located near the castle.